 New Generations Service Exchange

-New Generations Service Exchange is a short-term, customizable program for university students and young professionals up to age 30.
+New Generations Service Exchange is a short-term, customizable program for university students and professionals up to age 30.

 Participants can design exchanges that combine their professional goals with a humanitarian project.